AndrwWang/carecost/README.md

 # CareCost - healthcare expenses made simpler

-For Hacklytics 2023 @ Georgia Tech, our team created CareCost, a mobile iOS application that forecasts a user's out-of-pocket healthcare expenses based on a variety of metrics.
+For Hacklytics 2023 @ Georgia Tech, our team created CareCost, a mobile iOS application that uses machine learning to forecast a user's out-of-pocket healthcare expenses based on a variety of metrics.
 Authors: Frank Gao & Andrew Wang

 ## The Inspiration